 Strawberries are about to be plentiful in my neck of the woods …here in southern New Jersey.
 We have access to delicious berries from California and Florida throughout most of the year.
 But you can’t beat the flavor and freshness of fruit that’s just been locally harvested.
 This beautiful dessert tart gives strawberries a place of honor.
 A stage to show off their natural beauty.
 And the combination of texture and flavor is unbeatable.

 Try to choose strawberries that are uniform in size.
 The chocolate wafer cookies pictured here are made by Nabisco and can be found on most grocery store shelves.
 The cookies must be broken down to fine crumbs.
 As instructed in the original recipe in Sunset Magazine, you can break the cookies into small pieces, place them in a sturdy plastic bag and crush them with a rolling pin.
-I have a Cuisinart mini food chopper that does the job nicely.
+I have a Cuisinart mini food processor that does the job nicely.

 If you crush the entire box of cookies, you will have a small amount of crumbs leftover.
 Don’t discard them!
 Put them aside in a small covered container.
 The next time you enjoy a bowl of ice cream, sprinkle some of that chocolate dust on top.
 So good.

 When forming the chocolate crust, there is no need to grease the tart pan.
 And get your hands in there.
 It really is the only way to be sure the mixture takes on the shape of the pan, especially the fluted sides.

 When adding the mascarpone filling, pour it into the center of the prepared crust.
 Then carefully spread the filling from the center to the outer edges.
 If you pull the filling from the outer edge to the center, you’ll end up with chocolate crumbs in the mix.